-Study shows that diet of resistant starch helps the body resist colorectal cancerFebruary 19th, 2013 in Cancer /
+Study shows that diet of resistant starch helps the body resist colorectal cancerFebruary 19, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—As the name suggests, you can't digest resistant starch so it ends up in the bowel in pretty much the same form it entered your mouth.
 As unlovely as that seems, once in the bowel this resistant starch does some important things, including decreasing bowel pH and transit time, and increasing the production of short-chain fatty acids.
 These effects promote the growth of good bugs while keeping bad bugs at bay.
 A University of Colorado Cancer Center review published in this month's issue of the journal Current Opinion in Gastroenterology shows that resistant starch also helps the body resist colorectal cancer through mechanisms including killing pre-cancerous cells and reducing inflammation that can otherwise promote cancer.

 "Resistant starch is found in peas, beans and other legumes, green bananas, and also in cooked and cooled starchy products like sushi rice and pasta salad.
 You have to consume it at room temperate or below – as soon as you heat it, the resistant starch is gone.
 But consumed correctly, it appears to kill pre-cancerous cells in the bowel," says Janine Higgins, PhD, CU Cancer Center investigator and associate professor of Pediatrics at the University of Colorado School of Medicine.